ydahal1/ydahal1/jokes.md

-I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.
+A woman is on trial for beating her husband to death with his guitar collection.
+Judge says, ‘First offender?’
+She says, ‘No, first a Gibson!
+Then a Fender!’

 [
-Wed Mar 19 00:26:06 UTC 2025
+Thu Mar 20 00:25:40 UTC 2025
  ]